Student loans in default to be referred to debt collection, Education Department says

 Borrowers who don’t make payments for nine months go into default, which is reported on their credit scores and can go to collections.

-In addition to the borrowers already in default, around another 4 million are between 91 to 180 days late on their loan payments.
+Along with the borrowers already in default, around another 4 million are 91 to 180 days late on their loan payments.
 Less than 40% of all borrowers are current on their student loans, department officials said.

+Layoffs at the Federal Student Aid office at the Education Department have made it harder for students to get their questions answered, even if they wanted to pay their loans, said Kristin McGuire, executive director for Young Invincibles, a group that focuses on economic security for younger adults.
+And questions are swirling about certain income-driven repayment programs after a February court ruling blocked some Biden-era payment plans, placing borrowers in the more lenient SAVE Plan in forbearance.
+The Education Department in February took down applications for income-driven repayment programs — which tie a monthly payment to a person’s income level — only to bring them back online a month later.

+“Things are really difficult to understand right now.
+Things are changing every day,” McGuire said.
+“We can’t assume that people are in default because they don’t want to pay their loans.
+People are in default because they can’t pay their loans and because they don’t know how to pay their loans.”

 For borrowers in default, one step to avoid wage garnishment is to get into loan rehabilitation, said Betsy Mayotte, president of The Institute for Student Loan Advisors.

-Borrowers need to ask their loan servicer to be placed into a loan rehabilitation program.
+Borrowers must ask their loan servicer to be placed into such a program.
 Typically, servicers ask for proof of income and expenses to calculate a payment amount.
 Once a borrower has paid on time for nine months in a row, they are taken out of default, Mayotte said.
 A loan rehabilitation can only be done once.

 Biden oversaw the cancellation of student loans for more than 5 million borrowers.
 Despite the Supreme Court’s rejection of his signature proposal for broad relief, he waived more than $183.6 billion in student loans through expanded forgiveness programs.